 Hyperacusis (hyper-ack-YOU-sis) an abnormal sensitivity to sounds.
 It is not a disorder or disease – it is a symptom of an underlying condition.
-People with hyperacusis perceive certain everyday sounds as annoying, uncomfortable, painful, distressing and even terrifying.
+People with hyperacusis perceive certain everyday sounds as annoying, uncomfortable, painful, distressing, and even terrifying.
 Hyperacusis can have a significant negative impact on activities of daily living.
 It can start gradually, or the onset can be sudden.
 Hyperacusis is also called decreased sound tolerance or sound sensitivity.

 Trigger sounds are often high-pitched or start abruptly (impulse sounds) such as reversal beeps on trucks, pots and pans clattering, jingling coins, and dogs barking.
 Some people are bothered by continuous, low-pitched sounds such as computer fans, running water, or refrigerator compressors.
 People with hyperacusis may have an increased awareness of sounds such as the ticking of a clock.
 Unexpected sounds, such as a balloon popping or screeching brakes, may bring about a strong startle response with hyperacusis.